-- S 1.8 REVISED The managers, AWOs and all slaughter staff must: - a) have access to a copy of the current "Defra Codes of Practice" relating to slaughter (available online) - b) have access to a copy of the current "RSPCA welfare standards for beef cattle", and - c) be familiar with and implement their relevant content. - S 1.9 The AWO must ensure that animal welfare during the slaughter process is not compromised by operator fatigue. - S 1.10 NEW To reduce the likelihood of operator fatigue, managers must ensure that rotation of staff is practised as necessary, and recorded. - S 1.11 New Noise must be kept to a minimum at all times in all areas of the abattoir, both from staff and equipment. - S 1.11.1 NEW Noise levels must be monitored by the manager or AWO. - S 1.11.2 When acceptable noise levels are exceeded, the causes must be investigated and addressed.
+- S 2.9 The AWO must ensure that animal welfare during the slaughter process is not compromised by operator fatigue. - S 2.10 To reduce the likelihood of operator fatigue, managers must ensure that rotation of staff is practised as necessary, and recorded. - S 2.11 Noise must be kept to a minimum at all times in all areas of the abattoir, both from staff and equipment. - S 2.11.1 Noise levels must be monitored by the manager or AWO. - S 2.11.2 When acceptable noise levels are exceeded, the causes must be investigated and addressed.